Laragear/Discover/README.md

 ### Filters

-You may use the included filters to find classes that are instances of another class, or contains a given member or attribute.
+You may use the included filters to find classes that are instances of another class or interfaces, or contains a given method, property or attribute.

 ```php
 use Laragear\Discover\Facades\Discover;